mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-1-2-12.gif">
 </details><br>

-13. As a site owner, I want users to see a list of my most recent clients and client testimonials to build trust and help convert more prospective customers.
+14. As a player, when a game has ended, I want to be given the option to start a new game

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|